--IHTC is a twelve month program sanctioned at the end by a certificate of completion.
+-IHTC is a twelve course program sanctioned at the end by a certificate of completion.

--The monthly timeframe selected for this course, allows time to gradually master the technique.
+-The time frame selected for this course, allows time to gradually master the technique.
 The in hand technique is sophisticated and demands practice.

 -The course can be started anytime.
-The twelve month course starts at the date of purchase.
-The three monthly studies, “In hand Education”, “Biomechanics and Corrective Biomechanics”, and “Case Studies”, follows a progressive order of difficulty.
+The course starts at the date of purchase.
+The three studies, “In hand Education”, “Biomechanics and Corrective Biomechanics”, and “Case Studies”, follows a progressive order of difficulty.

-Also a private Facebook group for questions to Jean Luc.
+Also a private group for questions to Jean Luc.